ridafkih/expo-fullstory/README.md

 > **Warning**
 >
-> This package has been rendered obsolete by [@fullstory/react-native@1.1.0](https://github.com/fullstorydev/fullstory-react-native). @fullstory/react-native@* is officially supported and maintained by the FullStory team, you should use that instead.
+> This package has been rendered obsolete by [@fullstory/react-native@1.1.0](https://github.com/fullstorydev/fullstory-react-native).
+That package is officially supported and maintained by the FullStory team, you should use that instead.
 This library does not currently a plugin step for asset uploads, and while it would be trivial to add, there is a maintained solution.
 Consider this library deprecated.

 ## Prerequisites